ZandreCodehesion/matthew-prac/README.md

 #Task 3 Pseudocode
 Best way is to use an array and make use of modulo maths? %25

-Store characters in a Map [{"Character" : character, "Position" : PositionInAlphabet}] called Alphabet float time = 0.0;
+Store characters in a JSON Array [{"Character" : character, "Position" : PositionInAlphabet}] called Alphabet float time = 0.0;
 int distance = 0;
 int currentPosition = 0;